sanity-io/sanity-template-nextjs-clean/README.md

 npx sanity dataset import demoData.tar.gz production
 ```

+This assumes your dataset is named `production`.
+If your dataset is named differently, replace `production` with the name of your dataset.

 ### Step 6.
 Run your Sanity Studio locally

 At this point, when you run your Sanity Studio, you'll see a message indicating that Presentation needs to be configured.